The US marks 22 years since 9/11 with tributes and tears, from ground zero to Alaska

 President Joe Biden was due at a ceremony on a military base in Anchorage, Alaska.
 His visit, en route to Washington from a trip to India and Vietnam, is a reminder that the impact of 9/11 was felt in every corner of the nation, however remote.
 Nearly 3,000 people were killed when hijacked planes crashed into the trade center, the Pentagon and a Pennsylvania field, in an attack that reshaped American foreign policy and domestic fears.

 On that day, “we were one country, one nation, one people, just like it should be.
-That was the feeling — that everyone came together and did what we could, where we were at, to try to help,” Eddie Ferguson, the fire-rescue chief in Virginia’s Goochland County, said in an interview last week.
+That was the feeling — that everyone came together and did what we could, where we were at, to try to help,” Eddie Ferguson, the fire-rescue chief in Virginia’s Goochland County, said in an interview before the anniversary.

-The predominantly rural county of 25,000 people is more than 100 miles (160 kilometers) from the Pentagon and more than three times as far from New York.
-But Goochland County has a local Sept.
-11 memorial and holds two public anniversary commemorations, one focused on first responders and another honoring all the victims.
+The predominantly rural county of 25,000 people, more than 100 miles (160 kilometers) from the Pentagon, has a Sept.
+11 memorial and holds two anniversary commemorations, one focused on first responders and another honoring all the victims.

 At ground zero, Vice President Kamala Harris joined other dignitaries at the ceremony on the National Sept.
 11 Memorial plaza.
 Instead of remarks from political figures, the event features victims reading the names of the dead and delivering brief personal messages.

 Some included patriotic declarations about American values and thanked first responders and the military.
 One lauded the Navy SEALs who killed al-Qaida leader and 9/11 plotter Osama bin Laden in Pakistan in 2011.
 Another appealed for peace and justice.
-One acknowledged the many lives lost in the post-9/11 “war on terror.”
-And many shared personal reflections on missing loved ones.
+One acknowledged the many lives lost in the post-9/11 “War on Terror.”
+And many shared reflections on missing loved ones.

 “Though we never met, I am honored to carry your name and legacy with me,” said Manuel João DaMota Jr., who was born after his father and namesake died.

-Jason Inoa commemorated his grandfather, Jorge Velazquez.
-The 20-year-old Inoa said speaking at the ceremony was “very nerve-wracking,” but he did it for his grandmother, who has Alzheimer’s disease.
+Jason Inoa, 20, found it nerve-wracking to tell the crowd about his grandfather, Jorge Velazquez.
+But Inoa did it for his grandmother, who has Alzheimer’s disease.

-At a morning observance, Rabbi Jeffrey Myers of Pittsburgh’s Tree of Life synagogue — where a gunman killed 11 worshippers nearly five years ago in the deadliest attack on Jews in U.S. history — stressed the importance of making sure younger people know and understand what happened on 9/11.
+At a morning observance, Rabbi Jeffrey Myers of Pittsburgh’s Tree of Life synagogue, where a gunman killed 11 worshippers in 2018, called for ensuring that younger people know about 9/11.

 “With memory comes responsibility, the determination to share our stories with this next generation, so that through them, our loved ones continue to live,” he told the gathering.

-The National Park Service-run memorial site is offering a new educational video, virtual tour and other materials for classroom use, to “get the word out to the next generation,” said spokesperson Katherine Hostetler.
+The National Park Service-run memorial site is offering a new educational video, virtual tour and other materials for classroom use.
 Educators with a total of more than 10,000 students have registered for access, organizers say.

-In Iowa, a 21-mile (34-kilometer) march set off at 9:11 a.m.
+In Iowa, a march set off at 9:11 a.m.
 Monday from the Des Moines suburb of Waukee to the state Capitol.
-In Columbus, Indiana, observances include a remembrance message sent to police, fire and EMS radios throughout the 50,000-person city.
-Pepperdine University’s campus in Malibu, California, displays one American flag for each victim, plus the flags of every country that lost a citizen on 9/11.
+In Columbus, Indiana, observances include a remembrance message sent to police, fire and EMS radios.
+Pepperdine University’s campus in Malibu, California, displays one American flag for each victim, plus the flags of every other country that lost a citizen on 9/11.

-Boy Scouts and Girl Scouts raise and lower the flag at a commemoration in Fenton, Missouri, where a “Heroes Memorial” includes steel from the World Trade Center’s fallen twin towers and a plaque honoring Jessica Leigh Sachs, a 9/11 victim with relatives in the St. Louis suburb of 4,000 residents.
+Boy Scouts and Girl Scouts raise and lower the flag at a commemoration in Fenton, Missouri, where a “Heroes Memorial” includes steel from the World Trade Center’s fallen twin towers and a plaque honoring Jessica Leigh Sachs, a 9/11 victim with relatives among the St. Louis suburb’s 4,000 residents.

 “We’re just a little bitty community,” Mayor Joe Maurath said by phone before the anniversary, but “it’s important for us to continue to remember these events.
 Not just 9/11, but all of the events that make us free.”